 Your success is paramount to us.
 We want your experience at Mizzou to be one of learning and thriving.

 That experience starts with living on campus.
-National research shows that students who live in residence halls are more successful.
-We know from our own data that students who live in our halls are more likely to stay in school and graduate in four years than students who do not.
+National research shows that students who live in university housing are more successful.
+We know from our own data that students who live in university housing are more likely to stay in school and graduate in four years than students who do not.

-When you live on campus, you belong to a community that supports and encourages your success.
+When you live in university housing, you belong to a community that supports and encourages your success.
 You're close to resources and organizations that are vital to your academic success and help you develop your leadership skills.
 You also form relationships that will last a lifetime.
 No other housing option can give you all that value.

-Like most SEC schools and Missouri schools that do not have commuter-student bases, the University of Missouri requires first-time college students* to live on campus.
-The university allows exceptions for students who:
+Like most SEC schools and Missouri schools that do not have commuter-student bases, the University of Missouri requires first-time college students* to live in university housing.
+Mizzou allows exceptions for students who:

 - Are 21 and older;